COVA Price Down 16.1% This Week (COVA)

-COVA (CURRENCY:COVA) traded 3.5% higher against the dollar during the twenty-four hour period ending at 0:00 AM E.T. on March 27th.
-One COVA token can now be bought for $0.0001 or 0.00000002 BTC on major exchanges including BitMax and Huobi.
-COVA has a market capitalization of $328,863.44 and approximately $596,327.00 worth of COVA was traded on exchanges in the last 24 hours.
-Over the last week, COVA has traded 16.1% lower against the dollar.
+COVA (CURRENCY:COVA) traded 3.5% higher against the dollar during the one day period ending at 22:00 PM E.T. on March 28th.
+One COVA token can currently be bought for approximately $0.0001 or 0.00000002 BTC on exchanges including BitMax and Huobi.
+COVA has a total market cap of $328,863.44 and approximately $596,327.00 worth of COVA was traded on exchanges in the last day.
+During the last week, COVA has traded 16.1% lower against the dollar.

 - InnovativeBioresearchClassic (INNBCL) traded 6.6% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.